jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 ###### New

 The lowest advisable level to program J Core modules in is a Symbol document.
 This specifies the system structure.
-The procedures are also specified in symbol.
-The symbols in a procedure can refer to the Symbol Assembly library or can refer to other procedures inside the module or to procedures outside the module.
-The procedures can be displayed as a diagram, but also as a language much like Assembly language and OO Basic intermixed.
+The commands are also specified in symbol.
+The symbols in a command can refer to the Symbol Assembly library or can refer to other commands inside the module or to commands outside the module.
+The commands can be displayed as a diagram, but also as a language much like Assembly language and OO Basic intermixed.

-J Code might convert the symbol document into the tables specifying the classes and interfaces and translate the procedures to Assembly code that makes J Core calls and obeys the extra set of rules that J Core sets that you might not worry about as a programmer.
+J Code might convert the symbol document into the tables specifying the classes and interfaces and translate the commands to Assembly code that makes J Core calls and obeys the extra set of rules that J Core sets that you might not worry about as a programmer.

 Management of segments, optimizing code for speed, etcetera, are all controlled by J Code and I don’t want programmers, including me, to have anything to do with it, because it is possible to automatically do this.
 I think real assembly is not worth manually programming with and should be automated.